iamhenrika/weatherApp/README.md

 # weatherApp

- a simple weather app that shows the 5 day forecast and allows you to grab your local weather.
+ a react weather app that shows the 5 day forecast and allows you to grab your local weather.

 ![alt text](https://i.imgur.com/DtgcJuD.jpg)